FihlaTV/ChemistryLab/README.md

 # ChemistryLab
 A chemical laboratory simulation app for Android
-This is a fork of <a href="https://github.com/thanhtung100397/ChemistryLab">ChemistryLab</a> by <a href="https://github.com/thanhtung100397">Trần Thanh Tùng</a>.
 The functionality has not changed, only the user interface.

-<a href="https://github.com/asdoi/ChemistryLab/blob/master/CHEMISTRY.md">See here all currently available chemical reactions</a>
+<a href="https://github.com/FihlaTV/ChemistryLab/blob/master/CHEMISTRY.md">See here all currently available chemical reactions</a>

 ### Changes:
  - Translated app to English (& added support for other languages)